ZHKKKe/PixelSSL/docs/getting_started.md

 The given task codes follow the task template provided by PixelSSL.
 Therefore, they are compatible with all integrated semi-supervised learning algorithms.
 We hope that these task codes can help users to validate their new semi-supervised algorithms and compare their algorithms with existing works.

 In the following context, we refer to the task folder as `task/xxx`, where `xxx` is the unique name of the task.
 For example, the folder of semantic segmentation is named `task/sseg`.
+Currently supported tasks are [[semantic segmentation](../task/sseg), ].
 To run an experiment (assuming you are currently at the root path of the project):

 1. Switch to the root path of the task and install task-specific python dependencies:
     ```